chris-wood/draft-wood-linkable-identifiers/draft-wood-linkable-identifiers.md

 However, when multiple identifiers are simultaneously present on different layers of the stack, breaking the association at any individual layer might be insufficient to disassociate a host from their network traffic.
+Linkability can also occur across protocols.
+For example, TLS connections are commonly preceded by DNS queries for a particular endpoint (host name), e.g. example.com.
+Moreover, in the TLS handshake, this same host name is sent in cleartext in the Server Name Indication extension.
+Thus, observing either the DNS query or TLS SNI reveals information about the other.

-For example, Huitema et al. {{I-D.ietf-dnssd-privacy}} say, "it is important that the obfuscation of instance names is performed at the right time, and that the obfuscated names change in synchrony with other identifiers, such as MAC Addresses, IP Addresses or host names."
+Huitema et al. {{I-D.ietf-dnssd-privacy}} say, "it is important that the obfuscation of instance names is performed at the right time, and that the obfuscated names change in synchrony with other identifiers, such as MAC Addresses, IP Addresses or host names."